-- " gives the neighbourhood a strong and positive identity by responding to site characteristics, setting, landmarks and views, and through clearly legible street networks, open space and use of streetscape elements - " delivers appropriate scale of development - " incorporates principles for crime prevention through environmental design (CPTED) - " identifies appropriate areas for multiple residential and mixed uses - " ensures adequate visual and noise amenity - " maximises opportunities for views and vistas - achieves a balanced mix of lot sizes to provide housing choice and streetscape variety - " responds to natural features, including topography and natural drainage features - " promotes healthy and active lifestyles by prioritising walking and cycling within the UDA and connecting to facilities and services outside the UDA - " incorporates orientation for solar access and natural ventilation
+- " gives the neighbourhood a strong and positive identity by responding to site characteristics, setting, landmarks and views, and through clearly legible street networks, open space and use of streetscape elements - " delivers appropriate scale of development - incorporates principles for crime prevention through environmental design (CPTED) - " identifies appropriate areas for multiple residential and mixed uses - " ensures adequate visual and noise amenity - " maximises opportunities for views and vistas - achieves a balanced mix of lot sizes to provide housing choice and streetscape variety - responds to natural features, including topography and natural drainage features - promotes healthy and active lifestyles by prioritising walking and cycling within the UDA and connecting to facilities and services outside the UDA - incorporates orientation for solar access and natural ventilation

-- " integrates development with the surrounding environment and provides for shared use of public facilities by adjoining communities - " provides parks that cater for a variety of functions and experiences and that are safe and accessible for users - " locates services and utilities to maximise efficiency and ease of maintenance - " delivers building height and density for residential uses which are generally up to three storeys and 30 dwellings per hectare; however in areas immediately adjoining the Boyne River as shown on Map 2 - Structure and zoning plan, building heights of up to five storeys and densities up to 150 dwellings per hectare are appropriate - " ensures development in all zones provides an appropriate interface with areas of ecological significance.
+- integrates development with the surrounding environment and provides for shared use of public facilities by adjoining communities - achieves an appropriate interface with existing residential development adjoining the UDA boundary by: - considering densities through minimum lot sizes and the location of property boundaries - " access arrangements - " uses - " height - provides parks that cater for a variety of functions and experiences and are safe and accessible for users - " locates services and utilities to maximise efficiency and ease of maintenance - delivers building height and density for residential uses which are generally up to three storeys in height and 30 dwellings per hectare.
+However in Medium density residential areas immediately adjoining the Boyne River as shown on Map 2 Structure and zoning plan, building heights of up to five stories and densities up to 150 dwellings per hectare are appropriate - any Medium density residential development should respect the slope of the land and minimise visual impacts of development - ensures development in all zones provides an appropriate interface with areas of ecological significance.